ddnexus/pagy/LEGACY_CHANGELOG.md

 ### Breaking Changes

 - I18n refactoring
-  - Compact helpers and item selectors have been refactored: you should update your overridden helpers accordingly
+  - Combo helpers and item selectors have been refactored: you should update your overridden helpers accordingly
   - The i18n structure has changed, update your custom i18n locale file

 ### Commits